jschuemann/nBio_docs/Processes/Chemistry.rst

 Chemical Diffusion-Reaction Algorithms
 --------------------------------------------
-TOPAS-nBio incorporates two different algorithms for the diffusion and reaction of chemical species, the Step-By-Step (SBS) []_ and Independent Reaction Times (IRT) [Clifford1986]_ algorithms.
+TOPAS-nBio incorporates two different algorithms for the diffusion and reaction of chemical species, the Step-By-Step (SBS) [Turner1983]_ and Independent Reaction Times (IRT) [Clifford1986]_ algorithms.
 The scorer is going to determine which one of the two algorithms to choose from.
 Expected differences between the two algorithms are as follows:
  * SBS is slower but more accurate than IRT.
- * The gain in speed of IRT allows it to simulate a higher number of reactions.
+ * The gain in speed of IRT provides a mean to simulate a higher number of reactions (compared against SBS).
  * Only SBS is capable of chemical evolution visualization.
  * IRT can make use of the ‘’Mo’’ parameters to declare more chemical species.
  * Both algorithms have their own way of declaring background reactions (type VI).